jadynekena/supabase-googlesheet/README.md

 This error occurs when you are pulling a **text field** that contains **new line character** (\n).
 To solve this, you can create a view from your table where you replace this character with another (a blank space for instance).
 Then, fetch this view instead of your table.

+> If you find any another issue related to the code, please contact me so that I can help you.

 # Limits and recommandation

 - Your [daily quota](https://developers.Google.com/apps-script/guides/services/quotas) from your Google account as stated before